NucleusEngineering/serverless/.journey/01-build.neos.md

 git push origin main
 ```

 Changes should automatically be detected and trigger a new Cloud Build task.
-Navigate to the [Cloud Build dashboard](https://console.cloud.google.com/cloud-build/dashboard) nad explore the running build.
+Navigate to the [Cloud Build dashboard](https://console.cloud.google.com/cloud-build/dashboard) and explore the running build.

 ## Summary